turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 The language enables memory safety.

-    Memory errors can lead to system crashes, not just of the program itself but also other programs running in parallel.
+    Memory errors can lead to system crashes, not just of the program itself but also of other programs running in parallel.

 #.
 The language enables creation of programs with a small storage footprint.